-a) Formal examinations must be given according to the schedule published each semester by the Office of the Registrar.

-b) No examinations may be given nor extra classes scheduled during Reading Period.

-c) A student with three final examinations in two days may reschedule one for a date mutually agreeable to the student and the instructor.
-Other changes may be made for emergencies or for educational desirability, but only with approval of the Dean's Office.

-d) All academic work, except for final examinations, final papers, final lab reports, and final projects is due on or before the last day of classes.
+- a) Formal examinations must be given according to the schedule published each semester by the Office of the Registrar. - b) No examinations may be given nor extra classes scheduled during Reading Period. - c) A student with three final examinations in two days may reschedule one for a date mutually agreeable to the student and the instructor.
+Other changes may be made for emergencies or for educational desirability, but only with approval of the Office of the Dean of Student Affairs. - d) All academic work, except for final examinations, final papers, final lab reports, and final projects, is due on or before the last day of classes.